Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 Introduction

-St Augustine’s is, arguably, the last parish within Norwich's medieval boundary to retain a distinctive identity.
-It is, for example, the only area of the city still commonly referred to by its parish name.
-The reason for this is partly accidental: St Augustine's has always had a marginal feel, cut off by the River Wensum from the main hub of cultural, economic, religious and political activity south of the river; a geographic factor compounded in modern times by the completion of the Inner Ring Road, which cut a swathe through the northern city centre in the late 1960s, effectively cutting off St Augustine's from the main body of Norwich.
+St Augustine’s is arguably the last parish within Norwich's medieval boundaries to retain a distinctive identity.
+It is, for example, the only part of the city still commonly referred to by its parish name.
+The reason for this is partly accidental: the area has long had a marginal identity, cut off by the River Wensum from the main centres of cultural, economic, political and religious activity south of the river; a topographical factor compounded in the latter half of the 20th century by the construction of the inner ring road, which effectively cut off St Augustine's from the rest of the city centre.

-St Augustine's distinctive identity is also partly deliberate, for this area has long been regarded as Norwich’s backyard; a part of the city identified in bygone years as Ultra Aquam or Norwich ‘Over-the-Water’.
-For centuries it has been a place where activities and people found inconvenient or intolerable south of the river have found the space to take
+The development of St Augustine's unique identity has also been partly deliberate.
+It forms the northern-most part of an area long regarded as Norwich’s backyard: an area known as Ultra Aquam or Norwich ‘Over-the-Water’.
+For centuries it has been a place where activities and people found inconvenient or intolerable south of the river have found the space to take root and grow.

-St Augustine's has also been home to some of Norwich’s chief trades and industries, including metal working, brewing, weaving, dyeing, boot and shoe making and even banking.
+Co-existing alongside its rural aspect, St Augustine's parish has also been home to some of Norwich’s chief trades and industries, including metal working, weaving, dyeing, shoe making and even banking.

 A Place of Refuge for Religious Minorities

-St Augustine’s has also been the favoured locale for those recreations and sports considered too boisterous or hazardous to be played elsewhere in the crowded city centre, including jousting on horseback and archery, which were carried on here in centuries past in an area known as the Gildencroft.
-The 17th-century equivalent of 'raves' were also held here, forcing the City authorities to complain that the merry-making, dancing and 'camping', the latter an early form of mass-participation football, being carried on here was
+For centures St Augustine’s was the favoured locale for those recreations and sports considered too boisterous or hazardous to be engaged in elsewhere in the crowded centre of the city.
+These included archery and jousting, which were practised here in an area known as the Gildencroft.
+It seems that also the 17th-century equivalent of "raves" were also held here, forcing the City authorities to order that the immoderate dancing and 'camping' (an early form of football) had to cease as they were spoiling the grass.

-Red Steeplers - then and now and yet to be
+Red Steeplers - Then, Now and Yet to Be

-St Augustine's Community Together group is working to promote St Augustine's proudly distinctive character as a great place to live, work and play by conserving, cherishing and celebrating its heritage and by helping to build a safe and sustainable community for future generations of Red Steeplers.
+St Augustine's as a great place to live, work and play by helping to conserve, cherish and celebrate the area's heritage and by building a safe and sustainable community for future generations of Red Steeplers.

 The Gildencroft